lanl-ansi/PowerModelsGMD.jl/README.md

 # PowerModelsGMD.jl

 ```
-DEVELOPMENT BRANCH
+UNDER DEVELOPMENT

-PMSGMD V0.5.0 WILL BE RELEASED IN EARLY 2022
+PMSGMD V.0.5.0 WILL BE RELEASED IN 2023
 ```

 PowerModelsGMD (PMsGMD) is an open-source [Julia](https://julialang.org/) package - an extension to the [PowerModels](https://github.com/lanl-ansi/PowerModels.jl) platform for power system simulation - which was specifically designed to evaluate the risks and mitigate the impacts of geomagnetic disturbances (GMDs) and E3 high-altitude electromagnetic pulse (HEMP) events on the electrical grid.